 Lack of Insulation on Ducts

 Excessive amounts of condensation was noted on and dripping down this air-handler in the crawlspace.
-The condensate was ponding on the ground introducing moisture to the air and possibly creating an unsafe environment for anyone entering the crawlspace.
+The condensate was difficult to see with the naked eye, but showed up clearly while inspecting with the thermal camera.

 Thermal Imaging is an effective way to check for some electrical problems.
 Sometimes improper wiring will cause a switch or outlet receptacle to be abnormally warm.